MinDoUser/ZERO/README.md

 I've added some mod specific settings.
 You can find them as new points in the normal settings.

 ## Translations
-There are currently 2 translations avaible: <br>
+There are currently 1 translation avaible: <br>
 **1**: English: The default Bundle, it's (amost) always completed.<br>
-**2**: German: The German Bundle, not always completed.